 Currently, KenCrest is working with CIS (Community Integrated Services), an established Employment Network (EN), to be able to provide these services through a pilot program.
-KenCrest will serve as an important part of an individual’s “employment team” that will help him/her on the journey to financial independence.
+KenCrest will serve as an important part of a person’s “employment team” that will help him/her on the journey to financial independence.

 Choosing to work can change one’s life.
 The Ticket to Work Program and Work Incentives allow a person to keep benefits while exploring employment, receiving vocational support, and gaining work experience.
 Anyone age 18 through 64 and receives Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) already qualifies!

 Ticket to Work – Take These Easy Steps to Get Started